-As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts.
-Three historic properties – Bush House Museum, Deepwood Museum and Gardens and Willamette Heritage Center – are located within easy walking distance of one another.
+As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts, to Willamette University, the first university in the west.
+Three historic properties – Bush House Museum, Deepwood Museum and Gardens and Willamette Heritage Center – as well as the Oregon State Capitol and the Hallie Ford Museum of Art at Willamette University, are located within easy walking distance of one another.

 At the Bush House Museum, an elegant 1878 Italianate mansion built by pioneer businessman Asahel Bush II is set in a 100-acre park, step inside and step back in time with a guided tour of the museum’s exhibits of textiles, photos and historic artifacts.